 - Ohio State University Extension Community Development Internal Self-Study

-- In-person visits will be held in September on campus.
+- In-person visits will be held on September 16-17 on campus.
 Committee members represent diverse perspectives of community development programs varying in size, scope, and geographic location.
 The committee will submit a final report outlining observations and insights.

 - Key stakeholder communication throughout the process